-PAPER-III

-Option-I RECENT TRENDS AND ISSUES IN INDIAN POLITICS
+PAPER-II RECENT TRENDS AND ISSUES IN INDIAN POLITICS

 Max.
 Marks: 100

-Written examination Marks: 80 Internal Assessment: 20
+Written examination Marks: 80

+Internal Assessment: 20

 Time: 3 Hours

 Course Outcomes:

-- CO1 Understand of the contemporary processes of socio-political change. - CO2 Understand institutional and non-institutional political processes and sensitize on informal process of politics - CO3 Develop an understanding about the concepts and approaches related to political sociology - CO4 Get a broad overview of the essential characters and role of state politics in India - CO5 Recognize the role of regional political parties and evaluate how these party politics and elections create an impact on India's democratic institutions Note:-The paper will consist of two parts.
+- CO1 Understand of the contemporary processes of socio-political change. - CO2 Understand institutional and non-institutional political processes and sensitize on informal process of politics - CO3 Develop an understanding about the concepts and approaches related to political sociology - CO4 Get a broad overview of the essential characters and role of state politics in India - CO5 Recognize the role of regional political parties and evaluate how these party politics and elections create an impact on India's democratic institutions Note:- The paper will consist of two parts.
 The first part (Written examination) of 80 marks will be divided into four units.
-Two questions will be asked from each unit and the student will have to answer one question from each unit.
-The second part of 20 marks will consist of a Seminar paper to be evaluated by the course teacher taking into consideration the contents and presentation of the paper.
+There will be two questions in each unit and the student will have to answer one question from each unit.
+The second part of 20 marks will consist of two assignments and a Seminar paper to be evaluated by the course teacher.
 Unit - I Recent trends in India federalism; Demands of State Autonomy and Separatist Movement, Tension areas in Centre-State Relations, Impact of Planning and Party System on Federalism.
 Unit - II Tradition and Modernity in India, Politics of Reservation, Political Corruption, Criminalization of Politics, Terrorism, Politics of Violence, Globalization and its implication for India.
 Unit - III Election Commission and Electoral Reforms, Electoral Politics and Voting Behaviour.
 Unit - IV Rise of Hindu Nationalization and Discourse on Hindutva, Discourse on Secularism, Dalit and Backward Caste Politics, Women Politics and Gender Debate.
 Books Recommended:

 Paul R. Brass The Politics of India since Independence.

 A.R.
 Desii (ed.)
+Peasant Struggles

-Peasant Struggles Atul Kohli Democracy and Discontent: India's growing crisis of Governability A.K.
+Atul Kohli Democracy and Discontent: India's growing crisis

+of Governability

+A.K.
 Java (ed.)
-Indian Politics at the cross roads A.S.
-Narang Indian Government & Politics Azam, Kausar, J.
+Indian Politics at the cross roads

+A.S.
+Narang Indian Government & Politics

+Azam, Kausar, J.